Conservation and management measures (CMMs)

 - Transhipment in port is recommended, in accordance with national laws and accurate reporting standards

-- Longline, troll, and pole and line fishing vessels are not allowed to tranship on the high seas except if authorised by the Commission and country
+- Longline, troll, and pole-and-line fishing vessels are not allowed to tranship on the high seas, except if authorised by the WCPFC

 - Countries must make sure vessels flying their flag comply with this measure.
 They must report on transhipment, and verify and correct the data.

-- Both offloading and receiving vessels have to complete a WCPFC Transhipment Declaration
+- Both offloading and receiving vessels must complete a WCPFC Transhipment Declaration

-- Countries must make sure vessels do not tranship to or from a non-member country vessel unless authorised by the Commission
+- CCMs must make sure vessels do not tranship to or from a non-CCM vessel unless authorised by the WCPFC

 Illegal, unreported and unregulated fishing

-- There is an International Plan of Action to prevent and eliminate illegal, unreported, underreported and unregulated fishing (IUU).
+- There is an international plan of action (IPOA) to prevent and eliminate illegal, unreported and unregulated (IUU) fishing.
 IUU fishing undermines the effectiveness of conservation and management measures.

-- The countries must then monitor those vessels and their fishing activities, and report back.
-If IUU is substantiated, countries must tell the owner of the vessel and act to eliminate the IUU.
+- CCMs and other countries with vessels on the list will be given the list.
+The countries must monitor those vessels and their fishing activities, and report back.
+If IUU fishing is substantiated, countries must tell the owner of the vessel and act to eliminate it.

 2009-11, Cooperating non-members

-- Countries that are not members of the WCPF Convention should still implement WCPFC conservation measures
+- Countries that are not members of the WCPF Convention should still implement WCPFC conservation and management measures

-- They may request to be given cooperating non-member (CNM) status from the Commission
+- They may request status as a cooperating non-member (CNM) from the WCPFC

 Authorisation, records and monitoring

-- authorise its vessels to fish in the Convention Area—from 1 April 2020, authorization is extended to include all motorised inboard fishing vessels of ≤100 GRT down to a size of 12 m overall length
+- Authorise its vessels to fish in the convention area.
+From 1 April 2020, authorisation is extended to include all motorised inboard fishing vessels of ≤100 GRT down to a size of 12 m overall length.

-- make sure no IUU vessels can fish, and withdraw fishing rights where needed
+- Make sure no IUU fishing vessels can fish, and withdraw fishing rights where needed

 2014-02, WCPFC Vessel Monitoring System

-- The system applies to all fishing vessels on the high seas in the Convention Area. vessels will use an automatic location communicator (ALC), a near real-time satellite position fixing transmitter.
+- The vessel monitoring system applies to all fishing vessels on the high seas in the convention area.

 - Countries are responsible for vessels using ALCs and submitting data to the Commission